anchore/anchore-charts/stable/enterprise/README.md

 ### Installing on Openshift

 You will need to either disable or properly set the parameters for `containerSecurityContext`, `runAsUser`, and `fsGroup` for the `ui-redis` and any PostgreSQL database that you deploy using the Enterprise chart (e.g., via `postgresql.chartEnabled`).
+Also, by default, Anchore Enterprise creates a user that normally runs the application with a uid/gid/group of 1000.
+If your deployment uses any other user as openshift usually does, you will need to update the HOME environment variable to a directory where the analyzer service can write to.

 For example: